Georgia is new CFP No. 1, followed by Ohio St, Michigan, TCU - KVIA

 Are Alabama and Clemson done?

-No, both still have a path to the playoff, but a lot is going to have to break their way — especially for Alabama.
+No, both still have a path to the playoff, but a lot is going to have to break right — especially for Alabama.

 First thing working against the Tide is there has never been a two-loss team in the College Football Playoff.
 But the SEC champion has never been left out of the CFP.